 After an enormous amount of drama, Australia’s very own Oscar Piastri looks to be finally getting his Formula 1 debut in 2023 with McLaren.

-The 21-year-old Aussie wunderkind will be joining Lando Norris at British team McLaren for the 2023 Formula 1 season, according to RacingNews365.
+The speculation is finally over.
+The 21-year-old Aussie wunderkind will be joining Lando Norris at British team McLaren for the 2023 Formula 1 season.
 Piastri will replace Australian racing driver Daniel Ricciardo.

-Oscar Piastri’s Formula 1 debut has been subject of speculation during the past week.
+Oscar Piastri’s Formula 1 debut has been subject of a huge amount of drama.
 It was all triggered by Sebastian Vettel, who took the sport by surprise by announcing his retirement at the end of the 2022 season.
 Then Fernando Alonso, just days later, announced he was leaving Alpine to take Seb’s spot at Aston Martin.